Princess Francisa Von Lohengramm was nervous.

 She peeked at Anna, her bestest friend.
 They had known each other since childhood, being close in age and status.
 Anna stood behind her grandfather, the current head of her clan.
 Their eyes met and Anna shot a wink at her.
 Francisa made a shushing gesture but brightened up nonetheless.
 'Always so mischievous that one.'

 Her eyes wandered over to the only other princess present, Priscilla.
 She was the youngest at 15, wily nature hidden behind an innocent facade.
-Many who knew of her nature aptly called her “Prissy” - behind her back, of course.
+Many who knew her aptly called her "Prissy" - behind her back, of course.
 Prissy was staring with poorly concealed hunger in her eyes on an otherwise expressionless face.

 Her gaze did not linger long on Prissy.
 She was about to examine the remaining three clans and their princes but her attention was caught by the murmuring chants of Royal Mages.
 She gaped at the Teleportation Circle they had prepared before-hand, which started radiating a bluish-white glow.
 The glow became brighter, illuminating even the high ceiling of their large hall, casting off long shadows behind the pillars.
 Brighter and brighter it became until its brilliance was dazzling enough that she had to shield her eyes from the intense luminescence.
 She took a deep breath, ready to play the part she had been raised for.
 She couldn't disappoint her father now, feeling the pressure of responsibility beginning to squeeze her stomach.
 'Here they come...'